Reasons You Should Always Back Up Your Computer

 We also recommend that your computer is backed up locally.
 Backing up your computer locally allows for a much faster restore than restoring your computer from the cloud.
 If you have an external hard drive with your computer image, you will be able to restore your computer without having to wait for the backup file to download from the “cloud” backup provider website.

 I hope this article helps to persuade you to backup your computer.
 You will thank yourself the next time your hard drive dies or your laptop gets stolen.
-If you have more questions about backup and what we have to offer, please contact us at 717-258-3789 or email us at [email protected].
+If you have more questions about backup and what we have to offer, please contact us at 717-258-3789 or contact us today.